 What's next?

-We're currently working to develop a draft of the structure plan for Te Tapuae Southern Corridor that we expect to complete by the end of 2024.
+We're currently working to develop a draft of the structure plan for Te Tapuae Southern Corridor that we expect to complete in early 2025.

 We'll then share it with the community and look to hear your thoughts on how best to guide development in the area.
 Watch this space!